Software-Knife-and-Tool/dyad/README.md

 *dyad* is named for the dual core semantics of LISP expressions, *eval* and *apply*.
 Functional languages bring us closer to a time where we can prove our programs are correct. *dyad* attempts to couch modern programming concepts in a familiar language.

-*LISP* is a path, one of many. *LISPs* are intentionally dynamic which has selected against them for use in production environments, yet statically-typed languages produce systems that are hard to interact with and even harder to change *in situ*.
+*LISPs* are intentionally dynamic which has selected against them for use in production environments, yet statically-typed languages produce systems that are hard to interact with and even harder to change *in situ*.
+Many of the dynamic languages in use today do not have adequate meta programming facilities.
+We need systems that can reason about and suplement themselves.

+Such systems tend to be large and resource-hungry.
+We need lean systems that can do useful work in a low resource environment and evolve to meet new demands.

 Change and evolution are the only defenses a system has against obsolescence.